fionasguo/CompareNet_662finalproj/README.md

 We reproduced the ACL 2021 paper "[Compare to The Knowledge: Graph Neural Fake News Detection with External Knowledge](https://aclanthology.org/2021.acl-long.62/)"

+## This branch is for replacing LSTM to be GRU for the encoder.

 ## Data

 raw_data.zip: https://github.com/BUPT-GAMMA/CompareNet_FakeNewsDetection/releases/tag/dataset